Poortugal; Where all dreams are shattered and all nightmares begin

 If you are a person with dreams and projects, one more day in Portugal is literally another day of your precious life flushed down the toilet without having lived that day to your full potential.

 Einstein said that people only use 10% of their brain capacity.
 Not only do I fully agree (who am I to disagree :), but I don’t even think there is a way to put a limit on what your brain can or cannot accomplish.
 What I do believe is that if you are willing to apply unwavering discipline and feed your mind with healthily and good information, your brain is practically a limitless sponge, you can learn anything and always more.
-You are only limited by your physical health and never by your age, which in turn, if you take good care (without extremism), follow a healthy diet composed of high quality nutritious food, and of course also practice some regular meaningful exercise, age becomes just a number.
+You are only limited by your physical health and never by your age, which in turn, if you take good care of yourself (without extremism), follow a healthy diet consisting of high quality nutritious foods that are as unprocessed as possible, and of course also practice some regular meaningful exercise, age becomes just a number IMO.

 When I started my SME in Portugal, it was very difficult to find competent people in digital technologies, because there are a lot of workers for the tertiary sector, but when you need, for example, people who are good at various software (code and design, i.e.) and with deep and real knowledge of the e-commerce industry or other contemporary industries, you only get “fake” CVs, fakes, because when the candidates were on job trial, I found out very easily that they didn’t really possess any solid knowledge that reflected what they wrote in their CV.
 I wouldn’t say that there aren’t good specialists in these areas in Portugal, there are, but unfortunately they are so scarce and so spread out all over the country, which makes hiring this type of professionals very difficult and expensive, considering that transportation within the country is stupidly expensive, even for relatively short distances, and Portuguese public transportation is a joke because it is very poor, uncomfortable and impractical for people’s real needs.